Weekly Cantata

 In 1723, Bach wrote an exceptional cantata for this Sunday, the 11th after Trinity.
 I liked that cantata 179 so much that I gave my blog post last year the title “Bach on a roll” and I’ve been listening to it again this week.
 In 1724, Bach wrote cantata 113 Herr Jesu Christ, du höchstes Gut for this same Sunday.
 Both these cantatas truly move me.
 I feel as if Bach was especially humbled by this particular Sunday.

 The only recording that does Cantata 113 Herr Jesu Christ, du höchstes Gut justice and gives me the good kind of stomachache is the one by Bach Collegium Japan, because of Peter Kooij’s and Robin Blaze’s terrific singing, beautiful oboe and flute playing, and the fact that Yukari Nonoshita and Robin Blaze make the duet into a lovely piece of music (instead of struggling through it, the way it seems to be on some other recordings).
-Listen to this recording by Bach Collegium Japan on Spotify, or through a playlist on YouTube I created.
+Listen to this recording by Bach Collegium Japan on Spotify, or on Youtube.
 Soloists on this recording are: Yukari Nonoshita, soprano; Robin Blaze, alto; Gerd Türk, tenor; and Peter Kooij, bass.
-Please consider supporting the artists by purchasing this recording on jpc.de, iTunes, or Amazon.
+Please consider supporting the artists by purchasing this recording on jpc.de or iTunes.

 Find the text and translation here, and the score here.